-Using the Earth System Model EC-Earth, we are performing the climate model simulations for the past climate to understand the response of the climate system to different climate forcings that are very different from present and historical periods.
-By using information about past climate changes, the credibility of climate projections for future climate change can be assessed.
+Our group is utilising the Earth System Model EC-Earth to conduct climate model simulations of past climates, enabling us to study the climate system's response to various climate forcings that differ from present and historical periods.
+These simulations provide crucial information on past climate changes, which can help assess the credibility of climate projections for future climate change.

 Over the past few years, we have conducted core experiments of PMIP4/CMIP6, consisting of five time-slice simulations and a transient simulation.
 Four experiments have been completed, and the data has been published on ESGF, contributing to CMIP6 and IPCC AR6.
 However, we have encountered issues with one time-slice experiment for the Last Glacial Maximum (LGM) due to model crashes at extremely low temperatures.
 Investigations and tests are ongoing to address this issue.